p1922389-JunWei/Datadog/README.md

 **Requirements:**

 Make sure you install Docker Desktop.
 With this, you don't need to create venv.
-All you have to do create the .env file and ask Jun Wei for the env keys
+All you have to do is create the .env file and ask Jun Wei for the env keys.

 **Start the application:**
 ```bash